Mobile Home Frequently Asked Questions (FAQ)

 When people refer to “Manufactured Homes” or “Mobile Homes”, they are essentially referring to same the same type of property.

-A manufactured home is a type of prefabricated home that's mostly built in a factory and then transported to a predesignated site for use.
-Prior to 1976, this type of property were called "Mobile Homes".
-In June of 1976, HUD, the Housing and Urban Development division of the federal government, issued new building codes and changed the official name of the structures to "Manufactured Homes".
-The two term are still used interchangeably throughout the United States.
+A manufactured home is a type of prefabricated home that’s mostly built in a factory and then transported to a predesignated site for use.
+Before 1976, this type of property was called “Mobile Homes”.
+In June of 1976, HUD, the Housing and Urban Development division of the federal government, issued new building codes and changed the official name of the structures to “Manufactured Homes”.
+The two-term are still used interchangeably throughout the United States.

 Whether you refer to your home as a Mobile Home or a Manufactured Home, the agents at MobileHomeInsurance.com will find you the best Manufactured Home Insurance coverage at the lowest rate possible.
 And, we are friendly, professional and make the entire process quick and easy.

 Call us now at 1-800-771-7758

 A mobile home is a large house trailer that is parked in one particular place and used as permanent living accommodation.